Energinet-DataHub/ARCHIVED-geh-charges/docs/business-processes/change-of-subscription.md

 # Change Of Subscription Price List

 A subscription is a fixed price for services regarding grid connections and associated services.
-The business process _change of subscription_ enables a system operator or grid access provider to manage subscriptions.
+The business process _change of subscription price list_ enables a system operator or grid access provider to manage subscriptions.

 Association of subscriptions to market evaluation points are performed using business process _Settlement master data for a metering point –